Retail Analysis sample for Power BI: Take a tour

-Add “this year sales by district” onto the question.
-Observe the result: It automatically put the answer in a bar chart and suggests other phrases:
+Change the question to this year sales by district.
+Observe the result: Q&A automatically places the answer in a bar chart and suggests other phrases:

-Notice how it answers the question as you type with the appropriate charts.
+Notice how Power BI answers the question as you type and displays the appropriate chart.

 Dive deeper into the data